 Even if the Irish weather lets you down, you can rely on County Meath Castle to be the base of your next multi-generational holiday.
 Rich in history and commanding magnificent views of Lough Sheelin, a lake famous for its brown trout, there will be a nook and cranny for everyone to explore and enjoy.
 While you’re more than welcome to bring your little ones, it’s worth noting that teens and young adults may enjoy the surroundings and activities far more.
 For instance, together you can try your hand at fishing in the lake, go horse riding at the nearby stables or the caretakers can also arrange clay pigeon shooting.
 And if the grandparents need some time out, they’ll find plenty of comfort by the fireplace and spacious living room.

 L’Oustal Des Fleurs, Languedoc

 France is always a hot ticket for family holidays, especially with the plane/train ride being no more than a few hours.
-But what makes L’Oustal Des Fleurs and Languedoc so unique, is that as soon as you approach the villas stone archway, you’ll have begun your authentic village adventure.
-As the name suggests, expect a lot of flowers, especially in the patio where you’ll also find hammocks, loungers, a stone BBQ – a quaint haven for the whole family to escape too.
+But what makes L’Oustal Des Fleurs and Languedoc so unique, is that as soon as you approach the villa’s stone archway, you’ll have begun your authentic village adventure.
+As the name suggests, expect a lot of flowers, especially on the patio where you’ll also find hammocks, loungers, a stone BBQ – a quaint haven for the whole family to escape to.
 On more active days, our guests like to visit the village of LacJouarres only 2 km away for watersports and epic scenery.
 But alternatively, just a one-minute walk away is a delightful park with tennis courts, pond, wildlife, rose garden and children’s play area.